How to Apply for Métis Nation of Ontario Citizenship

 - Each applicant must provide official documents linking them directly to their historic Métis ancestor, so one official document per generation.
 Each document must name the individual and their parent’s in order to establish the link between generations.

 - Official documents are documents issued by government or church and include baptismal certificates, long-form birth certificates, marriage certificates, death records, census records, scrip records, etc.

 * Please note that marriage repertoires are only listings of the individuals married in a particular area—not official marriage documents.

 - Each applicant must provide documentation which confirms his/her historic Métis ancestry.
 This can be any official document that names an ancestor in any of the half-breed terms (French-breed, Scotch-breed, etc.), such as the 1901 census or scrip records.

-- Once you have completed your application, mail it directly to the Registry at the Head Office in Ottawa (500 Old St. Patrick St, Unit D, Ottawa, ON, K1N 9G4).
+- Once you have completed your application, mail it directly to the Registry at the Head Office in Ottawa (Suite 1100 - 66 Slater Street, Ottawa, ON, K1P 5H1).

 *Please note that we do not accept faxed or e-mailed applications as we require original signatures.

 - If your contact information changes at any time during this process, you must inform Registry so that we are able to reach you should it be required.